sanashaik5/Emerging-Innovas/README.md

 -> User can present his ideas and help in societal Growth and Individual growth .
 -> He can even visit the ideas of others too.
 -> He can delete his idea or modify his idea posted
-  If someone feel insecure can give details to the one who posted his problems and mail in person